 FWCC Artificial Reef Monitoring -- 1999 - 2001

 The Fish and Wildlife Conservation Commission (FWCC) is Florida's principal environmental agency, and since 1980 it has coordinated an artificial reef program using manmade materials to attract and replenish fish stocks.
 The FWCC contracts with coastal counties to conduct ongoing monitoring studies of these artificial reefs.

 In Fall 2003, REEF completed an assessment of 16 historical artificial reefs within Monroe County.
 The specific objective of the project is to evaluate and compare these 16 artificial reef sites and monitor them three times over the course of one year.
 The 16 sites are composed of bridge spans, concrete rubble, steel pipes, barge, and steel boats that were deployed in the 1980s.
 These sites were deployed when only loran coordinates, not GPS, was available.
 REEF is locating all 16 sites and obtaining accurate Differential GPS coordinates, conducting RDT fish surveys, and conducting a materials evaluations of each site.
-To find out more about this project, contact Lad Akins.

 To view site summaries and pictures for each of the 16 sites, visit our Florida Keys Artificial Reef Monitoring site.

 Between 1999-2001, REEF conducted a training program to assist these local teams in standardizing their methodology and reporting scheme.
 Through this program, REEF trained several of these county teams in local fish identification and assisted the teams in adopting the REEF survey methodology.
 Implementing the REEF database will provide the State quick access to collected data and allow scientists to compare fish assemblages at the different artificial reef sites statewide.
-For more information on this completed project, contact Lad Akins at REEF.